 - SAP HANA Cloud through SAP HANA JDBC and ODBC connections.
 You can create a relational universe on SAP HANA Cloud tables.
-The SAP HANA client interface version must be at least 2.4.167.
+The SAP HANA client interface version must be equal to 2.4.167 or higher.

 - SAP Data Warehouse Cloud through SAP HANA JDBC connection.
 You can create a relational universe on SAP Data Warehouse Cloud tables and views.
-The SAP HANA client interface version must be at least 2.4.167.
+The SAP HANA client interface version must be equal to 2.4.167 or equal.

 - And Java Beans for custom drivers that can be written by developers or partners (see Connection to custom sources with a JavaBean for more details).

-For big data sources, Connection Server supports Hive, Impala and Spark and hence, the distributions that embed them:
+For big data sources, Connection Server supports Hive, Impala and Spark and hence also, the distributions that embed them:

 - Cloudera CDH1 with Hive and Impala